-Light: Pandanus thrive in dappled sunlight to direct sunlight.
+Pandanus thrives in dappled sunlight to direct sunlight.
 In the summer, non-acclimated plants should not be exposed to direct sunlight to prevent scorching.
 In the winter, provide as much light as possible.

-In their native habitats, pandanus are natural clumpers.
-Over time, older plants will begin to send out suckers, or plantlets, from the base of older plants.
+In their native habitats, pandanus plants are natural clumpers.
+Over time, older plants will begin to send out suckers, or plantlets, from their base.
 If you want to encourage a large mass of plants, let them grow.
-If you want to propagate the plant, wait until the plantlet is about six inches long, then remove it by cutting as close to the main stem as possible.
+If you want to propagate the plant, wait until the plantlet is about 6 inches long, then remove it by cutting as close to the main stem as possible.
 Treat with a rooting hormone for the best chances of success and provide with plenty of warmth.